Written by: Miriam Freeman, Executive Contributor

 Going through a career change, you have to be flexible.
 You will need to step out of your comfort zone and sometimes use creative methods to get into a new field.
 You may have to reach out to your network for help or advice.
 You might have to learn new skills or broaden your knowledge.
 If you want to stick to what you know and what you are comfortable with, the process of your career change can get even harder.

-12. Expecting Assurance
+12. Expecting assurance

 Career change comes with an innate risk.
 Future is always unknown and although many factors can be taken into consideration and many planning can be put in place to increase the odds of success.
 However, there is never a full assurance when it comes to something that is affected by many moving pieces that are mostly out of your control.
+My advice: if anyone offers you such a guarantee, run as fast as you can in the opposite direction.

-13. Skipping Steps
+13. Skipping steps

 There are steps involved in a career decision such as looking at your past, considering your present, and then setting a clear and reasonable goal and coming up with a game plan.
 Many change seekers skip the first two steps; they ignore their past and present then jump right into their dreams.
 Most of this group will realize that they made a mistake and will move back to their previous career and work with disappointment for years.
 They don’t realize that wanting to change wasn’t a mistake, rather it was their approach to change that set their faith from step one.

-14. Wrong Expectations
+14. Wrong expectations

 Some professionals who are going through career change have the wrong expectations: They expect their future employers to know about the extent of their experience and find a way to incorporate those skills into their required tasks.